Select Page

 Remembering the Victims

-As you visit a concentration camp, it is important to approach the experience with respect and empathy.
+When a person gets in the concentration camp there is need to be sensitive as the incident is a sensitive one.
 Here are some suggestions to ensure a meaningful visit:

 1. Dress appropriately